swerter/cljs-calc/README.md

 If you simply want to see the final application running: lein repl

-There is also a consular file (`bash brew install consular` on the mac).
+There is also a [Consular](https://github.com/achiu/consular) file.
 If you have consular installed you can also simply run
 ```bash
 consular start Termfile